Java Bounded Wildcards in Stream.map()

 Here are some notes I’ve been meaning to write up and post for a long time.

 The ability to perform functional-style operations on streams of elements (not to be confused with I/O streams) was introduced in Java 8, all the way back in March 2014.
 Combined with generic methods, (introduced in Java 5!) this provided a great deal of new flexibility - albeit with a learning curve for those of us who never spent much time studying bounded wildards.

-Stream class has the following
+Stream interface defines the following

 That method signature has a lot going on:

 <R> Stream<R> map(Function<? super T,? extends R> mapper)

 In the above example the implementation is this:

 How does that statement match the method signature?

 Now, we have the following implementation of map():

 Again, how does this lambda function relate to the method signature?